Get stories and expert advice on all things related to college and parenting.

 Here are some of the things you should teach your student before they move into the dorm so they'll be ready to tackle their new experiences!

 Your student needs a properly stocked medicine cabinet.
-The last thing anyone wants to do when they’re sick is trek to the store to get what they need.
+The last thing anyone wants to do when they’re sick is trek to the store.

 Here are some of the things I like to keep in my medicine cabinet (after years of trial and error):